Satellite photos show aftermath of Abu Dhabi oil site attack

 The attack killed two Indian nationals and one Pakistani as three tankers at the site exploded, police said.
 Six people were also wounded at the facility, which is near Al-Dhafra Air Base, a massive Emirati installation also home to American and French forces.

 Another fire also struck Abu Dhabi International Airport, though damage in that attack could not be seen.
+Police described the assault as a suspected drone attack.

 Senior Emirati diplomat Anwar Gargash blamed the Houthis for the attack, saying on Twitter that Emirati authorities were handling the rebel group’s “vicious attack on some civilian facilities” in the United Arab Emirates’ capital with “transparency and responsibility.”